agbs-uni-bremen/fsmlib-cpp/README.md

 	    cmake <relative path from debug build directory to the src-directory> -DCMAKE_BUILD_TYPE=Debug

      will create the makefiles for a debug version of the code.
+There is an example shell script build-for-osx.sh in the top-level directory which creates a directory Debug.OSX and invokes cmake from this new directory, using the Debug option.
+     You can copy and modify this script for your preferred build options.
+Also, shell script build-for-xcode.sh creates a directory xcode and invokes cmake there to set up an Xcode project for building the library.

      Command

         cmake <relative path from release build directory to the src-directory> -DCMAKE_BUILD_TYPE=Release